ali-falahati/ali-falahati.github.io/_pages/about.md

 🗞 News
 ======

+- [05/2026] Our paper [Back to the Basics: Revisiting the Median for Out-of-Distribution Detection from Unlabeled Data](https://arxiv.org/pdf/2605.12183) was accepted to Transactions on Machine Learning Research (TMLR) for publication!

 - [05/2025] Successfully defended my Master’s degree at the David R. Cheriton School of Computer Science, University of Waterloo!